justsml/nested-data-exercises/README.md

 ## Hints

 Some helpful tips 🕵️‍

-* Your functions **must `return somethingUseful`.**
+* Ensure your functions **`return somethingUseful`.**
 * Make sure you understand the requirements.
+All the words used?
 Try list the steps in comments first.
 * Pay close attention to array vs. object syntax (`vehicles[0].name` vs. `character.vehicles`.)
 * Some of the functions include detailed instructions.
 * You might have to infer the desired fields.
-Carefully read the description and function name (comments above the function.)
+Carefully read the description and function name (description included above the function.)